 If you find yourself stuck trying to navigate through the tough process of business building, you should seek advice from people who have successfully accomplished what you’re looking to build.

 Digital branding is a great way to attract and convert your audience.
 Before your transition from your job to your business, you should assess how you will find and convert customers.

-- Then work on your visibility.
-Be sure to optimize all your content so that it ranks high in search engine results.
+- Be sure to optimize all your content so that it ranks high in search engine results.

-Overall, your digital brand will help you to foster stronger relationships with customers and trump the competition.
+Overall, your digital brand will help you establish a lasting memory structure in the minds of your audience, foster stronger relationships with customers and trump the competition.